dasec/hystck/docs/source/installation/host.rst

 This then runs the **pre_setup.py** with the  **host** parameter to start installing all necessary packages and python modules.
-You can also start this script by hand if you choose to do so.
+You can also start this script by hand if you choose to do so, although it would require a manual installation of Python beforehand.

 .. code-block:: console